 While being in the lower trails, the diverse communities such as Gurung, Sherpa, and Tamang will surely warm your heart with great hospitality, whereas at the upper section, the distinct "Tsumba people" - origin of Tibet, will surely amuse you in a good way.
 Going back in time, the Tsum valley was referred to as Tsum Tso Chuksum, which used to be a culturally distinct region far from the outside influxion, which is why you can still get an insight into the Tsum kingdom, where Tsumbas run their daily livelihood in the form of yak herding, animal husbandry, and many other ways, such as Thangka paintings that reflect their inheritance culture.

-Any expedition, without the mountain views, is incomplete, and the Tsum Valley Trek stands out, showcasing the iconic Himalayan Range at every step as it lies near the Tibet border, expect to see the peaks that stretch across two territories.
+Any expedition, without the mountain views, is incomplete, and this trail stands out, showcasing the iconic Himalayan Range at every step as it lies near the Tibet border; expect to see the peaks that stretch across two territories.
 Right from the start, at Lokpa and Chokkangparo, Ganesh Himal, Sringi Himal, and Boudha Himal begin to accompany you till the very end.
-As higher we ascend, the panoramic 360 views of Mount Manaslu (8163 m), Himalchuli, Peak 29, and a glimpse of the Annapurna range can be seen throughout the journey.
+As we ascend higher, the panoramic 360-degree views of Mount Manaslu (8163 m), Himalchuli, Peak 29, and a glimpse of the Annapurna range can be seen throughout the journey.

-Ganesh Himal Base Camp (4200 meters)
+Ganesh Himal Base Camp

 While we might perceive this trek to be all about breathtaking mountains and landscapes with off-beaten adventure, the diverse cultural exploration enriches our expedition and enhances the enlightenment of hidden Tibetan culture within the isolated section of the Himalayas.

-Tsum Valley Trekking Cost for 2025 and 2026
+Tsum Valley Trek Cost for 2026 and 2027

-1-1 | USD 999 |
+| 1-1 | 1199 |

-2-2 | USD 899 |
+| 11-15 | 899 |

-Why Trek with Destination Himalaya Treks and Expedition?
+Why Trek with Destination Himalaya?

 Being in service for 15+ years, Destination Himalaya Treks carries expertise in making your trip safe, successful, and of course! hassle-free journey, ensuring that every penny that you have spent becomes one hundred percent.